alyssavanerelli/grahami/maker/Final filtering/README.md

 ---

 # Manual filtering
-- We will also be doing manual filtering on the gene models that didnt match to anything during our blast search
+- We will also be doing manual filtering on the gene models that didn't match to anything during our blast search
 - During BLAST, our gene models will really only be matching with _A. carolinensis_ genes which is pretty divergent from _A. grahami_
 - By manually filtering our other gene models on certain criteria we can be pretty confident that these are genes that _A. grahami_ has that _A. carolinensis_ doesn't
 - Filtering criteria: